wuxb45/wormhole/README.md

 ### The thread-unsafe API
 A set of *thread-unsafe* functions are also provided.
 See the functions with _prefix_ `whunsafe`.
 The thread-unsafe functions don't use the reference (_wormref_).
-Simply feed it with the pointer to the wormhole index:
+Simply feed them with the pointer to the wormhole index:

     index = whunsafe_create(NULL);
     for (...) {